 Unfortunately, we cannot.
 The water main flushing for each section of the pipeline can vary from thirty minutes to one hour.
 When one section of the pipeline is completed, they will move on to the next section.
 City staff are working hard to minimize the disruption caused in your area, and due to the varied timeline of the work, it is difficult to schedule a specific time.

 What to do and what not to do during water main flushing

-- Do not turn on your taps or flush your toilets.
+- DO NOT: turn on your taps or flush your toilets when crews are working in your area.
 This could draw sediment into the water pipes on your property, water meter, hot water tank, and into water filters.